thaitwo/github-users/README.md

 ## Technologies Used

-The following technologies were used to buid this application.
+The following technologies were used to build this application.

 * [jQuery](https://jquery.com/)
 * [SCSS](http://sass-lang.com/)